IQXLimited/ngx-toastr/README.md

 ## Features

 - Toast Component Injection without being passed `ViewContainerRef`
-- No use of `*ngFor`.
+- No use of `@for`.
 Fewer dirty checks and higher performance.
 - AoT compilation and lazy loading compatible
 - Component inheritance for custom toasts
 - SystemJS/UMD rollup bundle